artxd/RGB-Game/README.md

-Cool RGB color quessing game to play in your internet browser.
+Cool RGB color quessing game to play in your internet browser!